farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Admin_Approval.md

 8. In the **Role setting details -  Global Administrator** window, select **Edit** on the menu bar at the top of the page.

 9. In the **Edit role setting - Global Administrator** window, the **Activation** tab is displayed by default.
-In this tab, below the activation slider, verify the **On activation, require** option is set to **Azure MFA** (if it's unchecked, then select it now).
+In this tab, below the activation slider, verify the **On activation, require** setting is set to **Azure MFA** (if it's unchecked, then select it now).
 This will require that the person requesting activation of the role will have to sign in using multi-factor authentication to provide additional verification that they are who they say they are.

 10. The screen then displays a group of three settings, each with a check box.
 Select the **Require Approval to activate** check box.
 Do not change the default settings of the other two check boxes.